 While Service Analytics creates your app, you decided to read more about CSAT metrics setup and the rest of the wizard in Salesforce Help.
 (See the links at the bottom of this unit.)
 And before heading to the coffee machine, the admin promises to text you as soon as the app is ready.

 Sync Service Analytics Data with Trailhead Data Manager

 We interrupt this unit with a one-time-only set of instructions that you must complete to get the special Developer Edition of your app working correctly.

 You just created your Service Analytics app.
-Now it’s time to run the Trailhead Data Manager, which we introduced in the Analytics Apps Basics module.
+Now it’s time to run the Trailhead Data Manager, which we introduced in the Tableau CRM Apps Basics module.
 For Trailhead only, this step brings the right data into your app so you see meaningful data in dashboards.

 - In Analytics Studio, click the app picker at upper right and select Trailhead Data Manager.
 You may have to scroll down to find it.

 - On the next page, select the Trailhead Data Manager tab near the top.

 - On the Trailhead Data Manager home page, check if you need to refresh your data.
 If the page says that your data is up to date, you’re all set.
 If the page says that your data is not refreshed, click Refresh DTC Data.
 Refreshing the data can take a few minutes.